lium-lst/nmtpy/README.md

 A non-exhaustive list of differences between **nmtpy** and **dl4mt-tutorial** is as follows:

-#### General/API
   - No shell script, everything is in Python
   - Overhaul object-oriented refactoring of the code: clear separation of API and scripts that interface with the API
   - INI style configuration files to define everything regarding a training experiment
   - Transparent cleanup mechanism to kill stale processes, remove temporary files
   - Simultaneous logging of training details to stdout and log file

-#### Training/Inference
   - Supports out-of-the-box BLEU, METEOR and COCO eval metrics
-  - Includes [subword-nmt](https://github.com/rsennrich/subword-nmt) utilities for training and applying BPE model
+  - Includes [subword-nmt](https://github.com/rsennrich/subword-nmt) utilities for training and applying BPE model (NOTE: This may change as the upstream subword-nmt moves forward as well.)
-  - Plugin-like text filters for hypothesis post-processing (Example: BPE, Compound)
+  - Plugin-like text filters for hypothesis post-processing (Example: BPE, Compound, Char2Words for Char-NMT)
-  - Early-stopping and checkpointing based on perplexity, BLEU or METEOR
+  - Early-stopping and checkpointing based on perplexity, BLEU or METEOR (Ability to add new metrics easily)
-    - `nmt-train` automatically calls `nmt-translate` during validation and returns the result back
-    - Ability to add new metrics easily
   - Single `.npz` file to store everything about a training experiment
   - Automatic free GPU selection and reservation using `nvidia-smi`
   - Shuffling support between epochs: